cookiengineer/ANN-Guide/book/01-Evolutionary-AI.md

 ## Meta Talk

-I prefer ES/HyperNEAT over everything
-(including sleep), this is an Absolute
+I prefer backpropagated ES/HyperNEAT over everything (including sleep), but this is an Absolute Beginner-Level talk.
-Beginner-Level talk.

 ## Meta Talk